-Shareholders are those who subscribed to and paid the capital of the company.
-They are technically the owners of a company which runs a business in Indonesia, and therefore at the highest position in the hierarchy of the company in Indonesia.
-They are on top of decision-making through the general meeting of shareholders (GMS).
+Shareholders are those who subscribe to and pay the capital of a company.
+They are the owners of a company and therefore run a business in Indonesia, meaning that shareholders hold an position in the hierarchy of a company in Indonesia.
+They make decisions during the general meeting of shareholders (GMS).

 In Indonesia, the Board of Commissioners (BOC) supervises management policies and advises the members of the Board of Directors (BOD) who are usually the shareholders as per Indonesia’s Company Law regulations.

-As it is clearly stated in Indonesian Company Law, a PT PMA must have at least a minimum of 2 shareholders at all times.
-The shareholders can be individuals and/or legal entities of Indonesia or foreign countries.
+Indonesia’s Company Law also states that a PT PMA must have at least a minimum of two shareholders at all times.
+The shareholders can either be individuals or legal entities of Indonesia or a foreign country.

-Every shareholder must have Rp.
-10 million worth of shares.
-However, let’s say if the company obtains its legal entity status and the number of shareholders becomes less than two people, then within the period of lesser than six months, the shareholders is obliged to transfer part of their shares to other intended shareholders; if such is not done, the company is to issue new shares to the other intended shareholder.
+Every shareholder must have 10 million rupiah’s worth of shares.
+However, if the company obtains legal entity status but the number of shareholders becomes less than two people, then within a period of less than six months, the shareholders are obliged to transfer part of their shares to other intended shareholders; if such is not done, the company is to issue new shares to other intended shareholders.

-However, if the time stipulated has exceeded 6 months and the number of shareholders are still less than two person, the remaining shareholder shall be personally liable for all agreements and legal matter, which may include the company’s loss.
+However, if the time used has exceeded six months and the number of shareholders is still less than two, the remaining shareholders are to be personally liable for all agreements and legal matters, which may include the company’s losses.

-Different from other countries, all corporate shareholders in Indonesian PT PMA must have Articles of Association (AoA), which is approved by a public notary.
+All corporate shareholders in an Indonesian PT PMA are to follow the company’s Articles of Association (AoA) which are approved by a public notary.